GitHub-Classroom-Workshop/Py-test/README.md

 Your repository will *fail* the unit tests.
 You can see what happened when the tests were triggered by navigating to the `Actions` menu.
 There you will see a list of instances when the repository workflow was triggered - find the most recent one and click through the tests to try to understand why the workflow run failed.

+#### Exercise 1
+1. Edit the following functions(`woord_count`, `char_count`, `first_char`, `last_char`) in `index.py` so that the workflow run passes.

 **Note :** If you are to use Codespace, to test your code, run the following code in the terminal
+- Neglect all prompt
 - `pip install pytest`   to install pytest module
 - `python3 -m pytest test.py` to run test.py script

-#### Exercise 1
-1. Edit the following functions(`woord_count`, `char_count`, `first_char`, `last_char`) in `index.py` so that the workflow run passes.
+- Navigate to the side bar to locate `Source Control`, name/commit your changes and Sync Chnages.
+- Go back to your github tab to confirm the changes by clicking `Actions`.
+Your commit name appeares which turns green if all test is passed.